AsiehH/MLE-7/assignments/week-13-model-serving/README.md

    ```bash
    aws cloudformation delete-stack --stack-name <stack-name> --region us-east-1
    ```
+   or if it doesn't work:

+   `sam delete --stack-name <stack-name> --region us-east-1`

    On <https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1>, you will notice that our stack doesn't exist anymore.